kopparam/homelab/README.md

 # My Homelab

 This projects contains the configuration of my home lab setup.
-It is mainly a single docker compose file which configures all the applications
+It is a collection of docker compose files which configures all the applications

 <!-- , exposed with a traefik reverse proxy exposing it to the web. -->